 No Thrills, Great Value - Pavement Mobility Scooters

 If you never travel with your scooter and use it mostly for local trips to the shops or visiting friends, then a good pavement scooter is the best option.
 These cannot be dismantled and are a little larger and sturdier than travel scooters.
 They have bigger batteries too, which means you can get more miles from one charge.

 Because you are not paying for the folding or dismantling technology, you get more scooter for your money with these models.

 The CareCo Victory is a classic pavement scooter.
 It has a 34Ah battery that gives it a 20 mile range.
 Front suspension and larger 10 inch wheels makes it a more comfortable ride than the travel scooters.
 The chair is well padded with arms too.

-With a top speed of 8mph is is perfect for the road, and the speed is also easily adjustaed down to 4mph for safe and legal pavement use.
-The captains chair includes headrest and padded arms to give you a very comfortable ride.
+With a top speed of 8mph is is perfect for the road, and the speed is also easily adjusted down to 4mph for safe and legal pavement use.
+The captain's chair includes a headrest and padded arms to give you a very comfortable ride.

 At CareCo we have mobility scooters for all your needs - whether you need a compact travel scooter, something to whizz around the local shops on, or a scooter that can really get you out and about this Spring, we have something for you.